 Has your troubled girl in Westminster, CA been diagnosed with mental or emotional behavior disorders?
 Has she suffered difficult, adoption-related trauma, tragedy, or physical/sexual abuse?
 Does she display risky or overly emotional behavior?
 Perhaps she is afflicted with suicidal thoughts, defiance, or social withdrawal.

 If you are running out of ideas to help your traumatized girl, give her the support and therapy she needs at Red Hawk.
-If life-controlling issues or learning disabilities prevent your daughter from experiencing life to the fullest, the outstanding residential treatment for girls at Red Hawk Behavioral Health will help.
+If life-controlling issues or learning disabilities prevent your daughter from experiencing life to the fullest, the outstanding residential treatment for girls at Red Hawk Academy will help.
 It offers personal therapeutic support for girls from Westminster, California.

 The residential treatment center not only offers customized therapy and 24/7 support staff for each girl, this program also offers therapeutic activities in its therapeutic milieu, plus equine-assisted therapy following the Eagala Model.